Jeffernyy/bmis/readme.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_This section provides instructions for installing and setting up the project.
+Follow these steps to get your environment configured and ready to use._

 1. Clone the repo
    ```sh